A bit of history

 del arr and

-del dictionary['key'] is not supported.
-Use
+del dictionary['key'] are not supported.
+Instead, use

 Classes are not supported.
 Replace classes with a combination of structs and functions.
-In addition to language simplification, structs are more memory efficient.
-For example, a class like
+In addition to being simpler, structs are more memory efficient.
+For example, a class such as

 class Foo: def __init__(self, foo, bar=None): ... def some_method(self, param): ... ... foo = Foo('foo', bar='yo') res = foo.some_method(some_param)

-def some_function(foo_instance, param): ...
-Foo = provider() foo = Foo(foo='foo', bar='yo') res = some_function(foo, some_param)
+def some_function(foo_instance, param): ... foo = struct(foo='foo', bar='yo') res = some_function(foo, some_param)

 "some_text" in foo

 Raising and catching exceptions is not supported.
-Use the fail function instead.
-For example, instead of
+Instead, use the

-raise Exception("attribute_name: foo") you can use
+raise Exception("attribute_name: foo")

 fail triggers non-recoverable errors and halts parsing, it cannot be used for control flow.